 See Related: Best Breweries in Rochester, Minnesota

-Red Wing is a top destination for anyone taking a Great River Road trip.
-Red Wing is a charming city that’s historically filled with culture and history.
+Red Wing is a top destination for anyone taking a Great River Road trip – and anyone who knows the value of a solid, well-made shoe!
+Red Wing is a little city that’s filled with culture and history – and shoes.

-The long history of Minnesotan settlements throughout the years has left the area with a wide variety of architecture that can be found in the Old Town of Red Wing.
-The downtown area has plenty to see with vintage neon signs, lively bars, cafes, and more.
+The long history of Minnesotan settlements throughout the years has left the area with a wide variety of interesting historical buildings found in the Old Town of Red Wing.

-See Related: Best Things to do in Alexandria, MN
+See Related: Best Things to Do in Alexandria, Minnesota

-Formerly known as Lake Calhoun, hanging out by Bde Maka Ska (pronounced buh-day muh-ka skah) is one of my favorite things to do in Minneapolis as you can relax, watch the ducks swim around, take pictures, or catch one of the three annual festivals, like the Aquatennial.
+Formerly known as Lake Calhoun, hanging out by Bde Maka Ska (pronounced buh-day muh-ka skah) is one of my favorite things to do in Minneapolis.
+Here you can relax, watch the ducks swim around, take pictures, or catch one of the three annual festivals held here, like the Aquatennial.

-And if you’re lucky enough to score a parking spot right next to the lake, you’ll get a view that most people don’t get, as the sunset reflects off the buildings from downtown Minneapolis.
+Bde Maka Ska is one of Minneapolis’s top places to visit for water sports.
+There’s fishing and kayaking, and if you’re lucky enough to score a parking spot right next to the lake in the evening, you’ll get a view that most people don’t get, as the sunset reflects off the buildings from downtown.

 I mentioned it earlier, but Grand Marais deserves a second mention.
-It is one of my favorite cities in the entire state.
-It’s home to the famous Gunflint Trail which is a gorgeous scenic highway and drive, and it’s located right on Lake Superior.
+This tiny, remote town in Northeast Minnesota is one of my favorite cities in the entire state.
+It’s home to the famous Gunflint Trail, which is a gorgeous scenic highway and drive, and it’s located right on Lake Superior.

-In Grand Marais, you’ll find things like Knife River Indian Villages National Historic Site, a lighthouse, plenty of parks to visit with kids, and many things for adults like Voyageurs Brewing Company, where you can sample some of Minnesota’s best beers.
+In Grand Marais, you’ll find things like Java Moose Espresso Cafe (I LOVE this place), a lighthouse from 1922, plenty of parks to visit with kids, tackle and canoe shops, and many things for adults like Voyageurs Brewing Company, where you can sample some of Northern Minnesota’s best beers.